Adhesions are frond-like filaments which form in the knee in response to inflammation and/or prolonged immobilisation of the knee.

 How do adhesions limit range of motion?

-The sticky strands pull adjacent soft tissues together, binding the surfaces and limiting movement.
+The sticky strands Of adhesions pull adjacent soft tissues together, binding the surfaces and limiting movement.

 Initially they are easily broken with therapeutic knee movement - such as patellar mobilisations and manipulation under anaesthesia - but later the adhesion tissue matures into scar-bands and these thicken and make the knee stiff.
 When the knee is stiffened by adhesions the condition is called arthrofibrosis.